23SAMY23/Smart-Kid/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Project is on Augmented Reality In this we Teach Kids Alphabet and Numbers in different Language via Imaage recongination
+This Project is on Augmented Reality In this we Teach Kids Alphabet and Numbers in different Language via Image recongination

 * Sound
 * Interactive